msimms/Scripts/README.md

 # Scripts
 A random collection of useful scripts.
 These are mostly intended for myself, but others can use them if they so desire.
+This repo is basically my public junk drawer.

 ## test_tools/file_fuzzer.py
 A very simple file fuzzer.